Marx-wrld/Kafka-PythonDataStream/README.md

 deactivate
 ```

-**Also ensure you don't leak your API keys, urls and passwords to the web**
+- **Ensure you don't leak your API keys, urls and passwords to the web**